 Student Representative Council; President, Vice President, Secretary, House Captains, Boarding House Captains, Magazine Representative, Digital Technology Representative, Community Service Representative, Sports Captain, Music Representative, Student Foundation President, Year 12 Representative and Careers Representative.

 Careers Committee; President, VET Representative, Work Experience Representative, Events and PR Representatives, Committee Members, Photographer, Year 12 - students liaisons, Student Foundation, Community Service Committee, Junior School Sport Coaches, Social Justice Committee, Boarding House Prefects, Green Team, Captains of Sporting Teams, House Birthday Co-ordinator(s), House Community Service Representative, Buddy Coordinator, House Photographer, Debating Captain, Group Dynamics, New Girls Buddies, Leaders of the Poetry & Literature Group.

 - Academic Excellence

-Isabelle Greco has been selected for the highest accolade of the SACE, The Governor of South Australia Commendation Excellence Award for Meritorious Achievement which recognises overall excellence in the SACE.
-We are also delighted that Laura Montague has been awarded a Governor of South Australia Commendation - Aboriginal Student SACE Excellence Award and the Governor of South Australia Commendation Award which recognises students’ exceptional achievements whilst undertaking the SACE.
-These are outstanding accomplishments.
-The Governor of South Australia will present Isabelle and Laura’s awards on the stage as part of the formal SACE Merit Ceremony on 6 February 2018.
+Isabella Bradford has been selected for the highest accolade of the SACE, The Governor of South Australia Commendation Excellence Award for Meritorious Achievement which recognises overall excellence in the SACE.
+The Governor of South Australia will present Isabella’s award on the stage as part of the formal SACE Merit Ceremony on 5 February 2019.